 Cleavage / conflict management

-The political leadership accommodates civil society actors on some issues, while tending to ignore them on others.
-Members of some political parties continue to label NGOs as foreign agents, mercenaries and “Sorosoids,” or allege that they have political or even criminal ties.
+The political leadership accommodates civil society actors on some issues while tending to ignore them on others.
+Representatives of some political parties continue to label NGOs as foreign agents, and parties of the former Democratic Front have even hinted at the need to adopt foreign agents acts, though other coalition members have dismissed such intentions.

 Public consultation